 The market basket is developed using detailed expenditure information.
 Governments spend considerable resources (money and time) to accurately measure expenditure information.
 Information sources include surveys targeted at individuals, households, and businesses.

 A particular item enters the basket through the initiation process.
 Consider the following example that describes the initiation process for bread.
 A particular type of bread is chosen with a probability directly proportional to its sales figures.
 There are three types of breads: A, B, and C. A makes up 70% of the bread market, B makes up 20% of the bread market, and C makes up 10% of the bread market.

 Therefore, the probability of bread A being chosen as the representative bread is 70%.
 After a representative bread is chosen, its price is monitored for the next four years, after which a new representative bread will be chosen.
 This bread will continue to be priced each month in the same store.

 Uses of the Consumer Price Index

-- To adjust other economic series for price changes: For example, components of national income could be adjusted using CPI.
+- To adjust other economic indicators for price changes: For example, components of national income could be adjusted using CPI.

-- To adjust the cost of living for wage earners and social security beneficiaries and prevent an inflation-induced increase in tax rates.
+- Provides cost of living adjustments for wage earners and social security beneficiaries and prevents an inflation-induced increase in tax rates.

 Limitations of the Consumer Price Index

 - The Consumer Price Index may not be applicable to all population groups.
-For example, CPI-U better represents the U.S. urban population but doesn’t reflect the status of the population in rural areas.
+For example, CPI-U (Urban) better represents the U.S. urban population but doesn’t reflect the status of the population in rural areas.